SmartyDroidBot/CVA/docs/mcp_setup.md

 ### Option 1: Quick Start (No Config File)

-For testing, you can run MCP servers directly:
+For testing, you can run MCP servers directly and point the CLI at them using `--url`/`--tool-params`:

 ```powershell
 # In one terminal, start an MCP server